belochenko/github-crawler/README.md

 ## Documentation

 Detailed documentation for the GitHub Crawler and its components can be found in the source code itself.
 Each module contains docstrings that explain its purpose, usage, and parameters.

+## Parsing Results
+For the results please check `crawler.log` which will generated upon script finished work.

 ## Testing